What are Cloud Browser Sessions?

 session_name to label sessions so you can identify them in the dashboard.Use for CI/CD

-Cloud browsers are perfect for automated pipelines, no desktop or extension needed.
+Cloud browsers are suited for automated pipelines with no desktop browser or extension.

 Troubleshooting